-Utica College offers programs which are intended to prepare students for professions involving certification or licensure.
-The grid below shows the states for which Utica College’s programs satisfy the educational requirements for licensure.
+Utica University offers programs which are intended to prepare students for professions involving certification or licensure.
+The grid below shows the states for which Utica University’s programs satisfy the educational requirements for licensure.
 Please note, individual states may require additional non-educational requirements (such as a criminal background check).

-As affirmed by the relevant program directors, this table is accurate as of July 1, 2020 and is reviewed on a regular basis.
+The information contained in this table is affirmed by the relevant program directors and is reviewed on a regular basis.
 However, specific state requirements may change between review periods and students are encouraged to confirm this information with state licensing authorities in the states where they intend to work.

 State Licensing Programs